vladiRoz/TangerineTripBot/README.md

 - Budget estimation for flights, accommodation, transportation, activities, and food
 - Recommendations for the best time to visit
 - Information about getting around at the destination
+- Clickable location links that open directly in Google Maps
 - Conversational interface through Telegram

 ## Prerequisites